chadharrington/all_spark_cube/README.md

 ## Cube Client Libraries

 To interact with the All Spark Cube, you'll need a client library for your preferred programming language.
-There are currently cube clients available for Python and Java.
+There are currently cube client libraries available for Python and Java.
 Skip to the relevant section for your language.

 ### Python Client